 Winnipeg Jets: Klim Kosten, RW, UHC Dynamo Moscow (KHL)

 - The 6-3 196 lb Klim Kosten is the top Russian prospect from the KHL.
 Some have Kosten as a top 10 prospect.
-Winnipeg takes Klim Klosten here to round out the top 10.
+Winnipeg takes Klim Klosten here at 13.

 - Eeli Tolvanen was my top USHL prospect at the beginning of the season.
 This is a good spot for him to fall to at 14 with many considering him a top half of the draft prospect.

 New York Islanders: Juuso Valimaki, D, Tri-City Americans (WHL)